Waukegan Motorcycle Accident Attorneys

 You don't have to deal with this alone!
 Let us do the work so you can focus on recovery!

 Waukegan motorcycle riders anxious to spend a day enjoying the scenery along Lake Michigan should consider taking the Chicago Botanic Garden and Sheridan Road motorcycle route.

-The 11-mile trek begins at Interstate 94 and Lake Cook Road just north of the Chicago Botanic Gardens traveling east toward the lake.
-Just blocks before the shoreline, the road leisurely turns southward on Sheridan Road past Northwestern University and over Wilmette Harbor and Grosse Point Lighthouse, where it ends at the Francis Willard House Museum.
+The 11-mile trek begins at Interstate 94 and Lake Cook Road just north of the Chicago Botanic Gardens, traveling east toward the lake.
+Then, just blocks before the shoreline, the road leisurely turns southward on Sheridan Road past Northwestern University and over Wilmette Harbor and Grosse Point Lighthouse, ending at the Francis Willard House Museum.

 Most of the route takes the biker and passengers through the lakeshore suburban neighborhoods surrounded by impressive homes, green parks, and lush trees.
 With only a few traffic lights and stop signs, the curving roadway makes the adventure fun at a slow urban speed limit between twenty and thirty miles an hour throughout.

 The scenic motorcycle route offers a valuable and stress-free alternative to traveling down Interstate 94.
 However, the roads can be congested during rush-hour commutes.
 Because of that, bikers should be aware and drive defensively.

 Motorcycle collisions are common in the Waukegan area, and they can be devastating.
 When an injury occurs because someone else's carelessness caused a car accident or other type of incident, we're here to help get you compensated.